ArchILLtect/osire/steps/step-1-select-and-prep.md

-# Step 1: Select and Prep

-# 🛠 Step 1: Select and Prep a RE Target
+## 🛠 Step 1: Select and Prep a RE Target

 Here’s your mission breakdown: